Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

-Steve Davis became the CEO of ACADIA Pharmaceuticals Inc. (NASDAQ:ACAD) in 2015.
+Steve Davis has been the CEO of ACADIA Pharmaceuticals Inc. (NASDAQ:ACAD) since 2015.
 This analysis aims first to contrast CEO compensation with other companies that have similar market capitalization.
-After that, we will consider the growth in the business.
-And finally we will reflect on how common stockholders have fared in the last few years, as a secondary measure of performance.
-The aim of all this is to consider the appropriateness of CEO pay levels.
+Then we'll look at a snap shot of the business growth.
+Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
+This method should give us information to assess how appropriately the company pays the CEO.

 How Does Steve Davis's Compensation Compare With Similar Sized Companies?

-According to our data, ACADIA Pharmaceuticals Inc. has a market capitalization of US$3.0b, and pays its CEO total annual compensation worth US$15m.
-(This figure is for the year to 2017).
-While we always look at total compensation first, we note that the salary component is less, at US$700k.
-We examined companies with market caps from US$2.0b to US$6.4b, and discovered that the median CEO compensation of that group was US$4.9m.
+According to our data, ACADIA Pharmaceuticals Inc. has a market capitalization of US$3.9b, and pays its CEO total annual compensation worth US$6.5m.
+(This is based on the year to December 2018).
+While we always look at total compensation first, we note that the salary component is less, at US$720k.
+When we examined a selection of companies with market caps ranging from US$2.0b to US$6.4b, we found the median CEO total compensation was US$5.2m.

-The graphic below shows how CEO compensation at ACADIA Pharmaceuticals has changed from year to year.
+You can see, below, how CEO compensation at ACADIA Pharmaceuticals has changed over time.

 Is ACADIA Pharmaceuticals Inc. Growing?

-On average over the last three years, ACADIA Pharmaceuticals Inc. has shrunk earnings per share by 9.2% each year.
-In the last year, its revenue is up 123%.
+Over the last three years, ACADIA Pharmaceuticals Inc. has not seen its earnings per share change much, though there is a positive trend.
+In the last year, its revenue is up 50%.

 Has ACADIA Pharmaceuticals Inc. Been A Good Investment?

-The growth in the business has been uninspiring, but the shareholder returns have arguably been worse, over the last three years.
-Shareholders may wish to consider further research.
-Although we don’t think the CEO pay is too high, it is probably more on the generous side of things.
+The company cannot boast particularly strong per share growth.
+And shareholder returns have been disappointing over the last three years.
+So many would argue that the CEO is certainly not underpaid.
 Whatever your view on compensation, you might want to check if insiders are buying or selling ACADIA Pharmaceuticals shares (free trial).